 Typically standing at 13-16 inches (33-41cm) at the shoulder and weighing 15-25 pounds (7-11kg), Shelties are a small to medium dog breed with a moderate need for exercise.
 Unlike some herding dogs, they don't need to run around all day long.
 They are perfectly happy living in a city apartment or a country house, as long as they get active exercise for at least 30-60 minutes every day.

 The Sheltie is a small dog breed with a strikingly dainty appearance and many special characteristics: alert, eager to please and extremely talkative.
 Here's what I love most about the Shetland Sheepdog temperament, personality, looks and beyond.

-The Shetland Sheepdog is often met with cries of "Oh look!
-A mini Lassie dog!" -- because it resembles a miniature Rough Collie.
-But Shelties come from different breeding lines, with Collie crosses only in the last 100 years.
-Take a look at our fascinating Sheltie History, tracing the evolution of the Shetland Sheepdog from its herding dog origins in Scandinavia, to Collie crosses in the Shetland Islands.
+Shelties are often met with cries of "Look!
+A mini Lassie!" because they resemble miniature Rough Collies.
+But Shelties come from a different lineage altogether, with Collie crosses only in the last 100 years.
+Take a look at our fascinating Sheltie history, tracing the Shetland Sheepdog's evolution from its herding dog origins in Scandinavia.

 A showcase of all 8 Sheltie colors, with coats of sable, tri color, bi black, blue merle, bi blue, color headed whites and white factored Shelties.
 Check out our pictures of these beautiful coat colors and their intriguing genetic causes.

 The Sheltie family tree includes many Collie breeds as well as the extinct Greenland Yakki.
 The original Shelties (a Scandinavian Spitz type breed) were mainly crossed with Rough Collies and Border Collies during the 19th and 20th centuries, which is why the modern breeds share so much in common today.
 Take a look at the different types of Collie breeds and the characteristics of the famous Lassie.